sachinroham/flogo-contrib/redis/trigger/redissub/README.md

 weight: 4703
 ---
 # tibco-redissub
 This trigger allows you to start a flow with the contents of the message from Redis Channel.
-It is assumed that the messages plain text.
+It is assumed that the messages is plain text.

 ## Installation